pyusb/pyusb/docs/tutorial.rst

 If we know the endpoint address in advance, we could just call the ``write`` function from the device object::

-    dev.write(1, 'test', 0)
+    dev.write(1, 'test')

-Here we write the string 'test' at endpoint address *1* of the interface number *0*.
+Here we write the string 'test' at the endpoint address *1*.
 All these functions will be detailed in the following sections.

 What's wrong?